How to Get Your App Ranked In The Google Play Store

-The download rate impacts your search ranking in the Google Play Store.
+The download rate impacts the app store search results in the Google Play Store.

-Releasing your app on the Google Play Store was a smart move.
+Releasing your mobile app on the Google Play Store was a smart move.

 Take a look at the amount of downloads there are across the world on this platform as opposed to Apple’s iOS App Store.